 Dialyzer looks if there is an environment variable called DIALYZER_PLT and places the PLT at this location.
-If no such variable is set, Dialyzer places the PLT in a file called .dialyzer_plt in the filename:basedir(user_cache, "erlang") folder.
+If no such variable is set, Dialyzer places the PLT at \$HOME/.dialyzer_plt.
 The placement can also be specified using the options --plt or --output_plt.